What Is Probate?

 Most of a person’s property will go through probate upon their death.
 Typically, however, this includes any asset or belonging solely owned by a person during their lifetime, including:

 - Real estate

 - Bank accounts

-Why would someone contest a will during probate?
+Why would someone contest a will?

-Someone may contest a will for a wide variety of reasons, but it’s most often when they think something is amiss with its creation or contents.
+Someone may contest a will during probate for a wide variety of reasons, but it’s most often when they think something is amiss with its creation or contents.
 A family member, for example, may question a will’s validity if they believe that the deceased was under pressure or not in their right mind when they put the document together, often if they were left out of it.
 Other common reasons may be when someone suspects fraud, forgery, or other administrative issues.

-On average, it usually takes around a year to complete.
+On average, it usually takes around a year to probate a will.
 But, depending on the state and how big a person’s estate is, it can take more or even less time.
 If a beneficiary contests the will, the process could drag out.
 Ultimately, it all comes down to how big an estate is, how many questions (if any) linger, and how long it takes to sell certain assets.

 Find a Financial Advisor